ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

   buttonTitle1: see our work
   title2: Believe it.
   subtitle2: Creating incredible content takes more than just a writer’s touch.
-    Meet the graphic designers and web developers who help make the magic happen.
+    Meet our team of designers and developers.
   buttonTitle2: meet our partners
 ---